BOAT-ocean-acoustics/boat-website/book/tutorials/index.md

 Beyond the workshop, we encourage participants to dive deeper into the physics, math, and signal processing concepts behind each topic.
 The BOAT team continues to develop in-depth tutorials on these topics as part of the program and will link below over time.

-Below you can find two tables for all workshop tutorials and recordings, as well as extended reading materials for self-learning beyond the workshop.
+Below you will find two tables linking all workshop tutorials and recordings, as well as extended reading materials for self-learning beyond the workshop.

 ## Acoustics
 | Session | Topics | Workshop tutorials | Recording | Extended readings |